dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1031](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1031): Do not catch general exception types

-A general exception such as System.Exception or System.SystemException or a disallowed exception type is caught in a catch statement, or a general catch clause is used.
+A general exception such as 'System.Exception' or 'System.SystemException' or a disallowed exception type is caught in a catch statement, or a general catch clause is used.
 General and disallowed exceptions should not be caught.

 |Item|Value|
 |-|-|